What is TrustedInstaller.exe in Windows 7 | 8

 What is TrustedInstaller.exe process?

-TrustedInstaller.exe is process of Windows Modules Installer service in Windows 7 and Vista.
-Its main function is to enable installation, removal and modification of Windows Updates and optional system components.
+TrustedInstaller.exe is a process of Windows Modules Installer service in Windows 11/10.
+Its main function is to enable the installation, removal, and modification of Windows Updates and optional system components.
+Whether you use Windows 11 or Windows 10, TrustedInstaller works the same way across all platforms.

-TrustedInstaller.exe is located at C:\Windows\servicing\and its normal startup of this service is set at Manual and it runs under the Local System Account.
+TrustedInstaller.exe is located at C:\Windows\servicing\ and its normal startup of this service is set at Manual, and it runs under the Local System Account.
 It has no dependencies.

-Why does TrustedInstaller.exe sometimes utilize a high percentage of resources?
+TrustedInstaller.exe utilizing a high percentage of resources

-At times, especially after you have downloaded and installed Windows Updates, on restart you may find TrustedInstaller.exe in your Task Manager consuming a lot of resources.
+At times, especially after you have downloaded and installed Windows Updates, on restart, you may find TrustedInstaller.exe in your Task Manager consuming a lot of resources.
 That is normal.
 Just allow it to run its course.

-Can I disable TrustedInstaller.exe?
+Can I disable TrustedInstaller.exe

 Running System File Checker will help you replace deleted or corrupted system files.